rathena/rathena/sql-files/README.md

 * mob_skill_db_re.sql - Contains __renewal__ mob skill data.
 * mob_skill_db2_re.sql - Contains __renewal__ mob skill data (import).

-For a new install, the following needs to be imported into the 'log' schema:
-Note: The schema name is defined in `conf/inter_athena.conf::log_db_db`.

-* logs.sql - Contains tables for logging of server events.

 ### Updates
 ---
 Over the course of time new features and optimizations will take place.
 This may require SQL changes to happen.
 In the `upgrades` folder will be upgrade files with an attached date.